sebastian-griego/saf/CAPABILITIES.md

 - **Reference**: "Reliable Evaluation and Benchmarks for Statement Autoformalization" (EMNLP 2025)
   - Paper: https://aclanthology.org/2025.emnlp-main.907.pdf
   - Code: https://github.com/augustepoiroux/LeanInteract
-- **Implementation Status**: ⚠️ **PLACEHOLDER** - Currently uses a simplified fallback implementation
-  - Attempts to use lean-interact package if available, but the API may not match
-  - Falls back to a simplified direct Lean implementation
+- **Implementation Status**: ✅ Uses the official LeanInteract BEq+ algorithm when the `lean-interact` package is installed (AutoLeanServer, Algorithm 1 from the paper).
+Falls back to a conservative Lean snippet otherwise.
-  - **TODO**: Align with the official BEq+ implementation from LeanInteract repository
-- **Current Fallback Tactics**: Deterministic bundle (rfl, assumption, simp_all) applied to both directions separately
+- **Fallback tactic bundle** (deterministic, immediate-fail):
+  - `exact h` (definitional equality), `assumption`
+  - `simp only [and_comm, or_comm, add_comm, mul_comm]` for light commutativity rewrites
-- **Timeout**: Default 30 seconds (configurable with `--beq-plus-timeout`)
+- **Timeout**: Default 30 seconds per BEq+ attempt (configurable with `--beq-plus-timeout`)
+- **Global budget**: `--max-beq-plus-calls` caps how many BEq+ invocations run in a harness pass (skip+log once exhausted)
-- **Dependencies**: Optional `lean-interact` package (install with `pip install lean-interact`)
+- **Dependencies**: `pip install lean-interact` to enable the official algorithm; fallback path requires only Lean/Lake
 - **Use case**: Catches equivalences missed by normalization and S3-Lite; suitable for research-level math evaluation
+- **Classical reasoning**: Shares the `--s3-classical` flag—when set, BEq+ opens `Classical` in both official and fallback modes
 - **Note**: BEq+ is distinct from Lean's `BEq` typeclass (boolean equality `==`); BEq+ is for mathematical equivalence

 ### BEq+ Implementation Details

-**Current Implementation (Placeholder)**:
+**Current Implementation**:
-BEq+ works by:
-1. Proving the forward direction: `canonical → candidate`
-2. Proving the backward direction: `candidate → canonical`
-3. Combining both directions to show equivalence: `canonical ↔ candidate`

-The current fallback tactic bundle tries:
-- `rfl` (definitional equality)
-- `assumption` (use hypothesis)
-- `simp_all` (simplification - may be too permissive)

-**Official BEq+ (from paper)**:
-According to the paper, BEq+ is:
-- Deterministic
-- Runs efficiently on CPU (no 20B LLM prover required)
-- Proves both directions separately
-- Correlates strongly with human judgment
-- More sophisticated than the current fallback implementation

-**Next Steps**:
-1. Check the actual BEq+ implementation in https://github.com/augustepoiroux/LeanInteract
-2. Verify the correct API for calling BEq+ from Python
-3. Update the implementation to use the official BEq+ tactic bundle
-4. Ensure the implementation matches the paper's specifications
+1. Prefer the LeanInteract BEq+ helper (Algorithm 1) via `lean_interact.AutoLeanServer`, mirroring the paper exactly.
+2. If LeanInteract is unavailable or fails, fall back to the local deterministic snippet that attempts each direction separately using the conservative bundle above.
+3. Each invocation records success/failure, direction info, strategy, timing, and logs for auditability.

 ## Usage